Frequently Asked Questions About Orthodontics

 An orthodontist is a dental specialist who has received two to three years of additional training and experience.
 Drs.
-Lundberg, Rogers, and Ziegler are able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.
+Lundberg and Rogers are able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.

 What’s the best age to visit the orthodontist?